"People think of surgeons as technicians, but we're problem solvers"

 Dr. Bradway is keen on prevention.
 She emphasizes the importance of controlling constipation and consuming a high-fiber diet.
 But she's particularly candid about what she sees as the key aspect: "The main thing that people need to do to avoid problems is to get their colonoscopies.
 I say, 'See me for the test or see me for the disease.'
 I'd rather see a patient for a colonoscopy - and never have to operate for colon cancer, a mostly preventable disease."

-Dr. Bradway is home again, living on Pontoosuc Lake with her husband, a Stockbridge native and a medieval historian, and their two small children.
+Dr. Bradway is home again, living on Pontoosuc Lake with her husband, a Stockbridge native and a medieval historian, and their two children.